Independent Medical Education (IME) Grants

 - Organization must have appropriate experience for the requested program and audience; and must be able to provide examples with outcomes.

-- Organizations who receive GRAIL funding must have a non-discrimination policy that prohibits discrimination based on race, religion, gender, gender expression and/or identity, age, national origin, disability, marital status, sexual orientation, military status, or any other protected status.
+- Organizations who receive GRAIL funding must have a non-discrimination policy that prohibits discrimination based on race, religion, sex, sexual orientation, gender expression and/or identity, age, national origin, disability, marital status, military status, or any other protected status.

-Importantly, submission of educational proposals by organizations that meet eligibility requirements who meet educational objectives do not guarantee approval nor that grant will be awarded.
+Importantly, submission of educational proposals that meet educational objectives by organizations that meet eligibility requirements does not guarantee approval nor that a grant will be awarded.

 Responsibility and control over the selection, content, faculty, educational methods, materials, and venue for an independent medical education event belongs solely to the educational provider.
 GRAIL will not provide any advice or guidance to the independent medical education provider regarding the content or faculty for any program that has received funding.